feedback-forms/feedback-forms/problems.md

 - Some business logic embedded in repositories instead of services

 **Solution:** Refactor repositories to have consistent interfaces, ensure proper separation of concerns, and move business logic to service layers.

+**Resolution:**
+- Created a dedicated SurveyValidationService to handle business logic that was previously in the repository
+- Standardized property naming in repositories (using `model` instead of the specific model name)
+- Added proper return type hints to all repository methods
+- Improved method naming for clarity and consistency (e.g., `getAll()` instead of `get()`)
+- Ensured repositories focus solely on data access with consistent interfaces
+- Added dedicated methods for query building to improve reusability
+- Maintained backward compatibility while encouraging proper separation of concerns

 ## 3. Service Layer Issues